Nova: science in the news

-Nova’s goal is to provide accessible scientific information that will help to remove confusion surrounding complex science questions featured in the news.
+Nova: science in the news looks at the science behind the headlines and provides accessible scientific information to help remove confusion surrounding complex science questions featured in the news.

-We provide ‘real life’ examples of current research and how scientific information is used to make informed decisions.
-Each topic also includes teachers’ notes, student activities, links, further reading and resources, and provides accessible and up to date information on relevant Australian research.
+Nova provides ‘real life’ examples of current Australian research and how scientific information is used to make informed decisions.
+Each topic also includes teachers’ notes, student activities and links to further reading and other online resources.

 The information on Nova has been checked for accuracy by experts in the field and is updated regularly.

-Email us at firstname.lastname@example.org to tell us what you like (and don’t like) about Nova and to suggest new topics.
+Subscribe (left) to receive an email notification each time we post a new topic.
+You can also email us at firstname.lastname@example.org to tell us what you like (and don’t like) or suggest new topics.

 Latest Nova topics